Financial Aid | Glossary of Terms

-A federal loan awarded – not based on financial need.
+A federal loan awarded to any student who completes the FAFSA; it is not based on financial need.
 Interest is charged from the time the loan is disbursed to the time the loan is repaid in full.
 Any eligible student can take out Direct Unsubsidized Loans.

 The Parental Loan for Undergraduate Students (PLUS) allows a parent to borrow the difference between the cost of education and financial aid received.